 Read this Operator's Guide and watch the SAFETY VIDEO.
+Refer to the link at the beginning of the Operator's Guide.

 Become completely familiar with the operational controls and the general operation of the vehicle.

 Get familiar with this Off-Highway Vehicle (OHV); it may exceed the performance of other OHV you may have ridden.
 This is a high performance vehicle.
 Inexperienced riders may overlook risks and be surprised by the specific behavior of this vehicle in any terrain condition.